papaj2139/FRISKY-LANGUAGE/README.md

 - `if`: Used to create conditional statements.
 - `else`: Used in combination with `if` to create alternative branches in conditional statements.
 - `ifelse`: Used to create conditional statements with two alternative branches.
+- `and`: Used to combine conditions with logical AND.
+- `or`: Used to combine conditions with logical OR.
+- `not`: Used to negate a condition.
+- `return`: Used to return a value from a function.
+- `switch`: Used to start a switch case block.
+- `case`: Used to define a case within a switch case block.
+- `default`: Used to define the default case within a switch case block.
 - `display.to_console()`: Used to print text to the console.
 - `setvariable`: Used to create and assign values to variables.
 - `lists`: Used to create lists (arrays) of values.